 But the clock is ticking, and I know that soon enough my pile will be swamped with the fall harvest of leaves – all that cast-off carbon is almost too much of a good thing, though not quite, provided it’s leavened with a supply of nitrogen-rich greens.

 Over the past week a blaze of fall color has steadily crept up the trunks of the three maple trees along the side road of my corner yard.
 The crowns are now bright red, the middle branches a golden yellow, and the lower leaves brown, which slowly trickle to the ground.
 They fall along the street and onto my neighbor’s front yard, a hardscrabble patch they use mostly to park their cars.
-The neighbor sweeps the area clean with a rake and leaves the pile of leaves for me to gather onto a bedsheet and drag over to my pile.
+The neighbor sweeps the area clean with a rake and builds a heap of leaves for me to gather onto a bedsheet and drag over to my pile.
 It’s a simple task, and these early gleanings are the first to add to my pile.

 I haul the mower out of the shed and park it in the sun to warm the metal casing.
 It seems to start better this way.
 The lawn has grown lush and tangly in the fall growing season, and I want to cut it to add fresh green clippings to my pile, to chop up the first fallen leaves and to have the grass short for when the full measure of leaves finally do begin to fall.
 It’s much easier to rake and blow leaves that way.